 Investing in mutual funds carries nominal fee to the investors.
 Asset management companies or AMCs charge this fee to manage the investment and pay transaction charges.

 This fee/cost is considerably small when compared to brokerage charges directly paid in case of direct stock investing or trading.
+For instance, exchange traded funds or ETFs have considerably lower fee or other expenses which make them a good investment option.

 Earlier, there used to be entry load to buy a mutual fund scheme which has been abolished now.
 Now, only exit load is payable when you sell your investment before a specific time period.